Bring Your Darlings Back To Life

-Hidden away, beneath old newspapers, books of stamps and expectant sellotape, lie the best pieces of work - the darlings.
-What if you could bring those darlings back to life?
+4 Extra Debut.
+Hidden under old newspapers and books of stamps lie the best pieces of work - the darlings.
+What if you could bring them back to life?
+From 2015.

 Hidden away, beneath old newspapers, books of stamps and expectant sellotape lie the best pieces of work.
 They are the darlings, the stories, the ornaments, the gems we are told to cut.

 Producers, script writers, authors, editors have all had the rule thrown at them.
 These scenes may be fantastically written, funny, evocative - but they don’t belong.
 They obscure the plot, blind us from the truth.